diacode/diacode-website/source/blog/2016-02-25-trello-clone-with-phoenix-and-react-pt-11.html.markdown

 ```
 Just as we previously did, on submitting the form we'll dispatch an action to create the
-card with the provided name by the user.
+card with name provided by the user.
 The action creator for this, will push
 a new message to the board channel:

 ```javascript